unable to move or resist motion

 conceived that the children were anything but thankful for being permitted to walk straight, eyes slightly lowered, arms at the sides, and mouths shut until bidden to speak.

-the written body of teachings of a religious group that are generally accepted by that group
+the written body of teachings of a religious group

 Compare with the antonymous "incredulous" in the list for Act 4.
 Both words come from the Latin "credere" which means "to believe" but here, the noun "creed" refers to the religious beliefs of all the Salem inhabitants, while the adjective "incredulous" refers to one person's disbelief.